davide-muzzi/davide-muzzi/README.md

 For web projects, I use Vue.js a lot to build clean and simple interfaces.
 Lately, I’ve been getting into React Native as I learn the basics of mobile development for my current app.

-Right now, I’m focused on improving my skills in mobile app development with my current project **SideQuest**.
+Right now, I’m focused on improving my skills in UI/UX design and mobile app development with my current project **SideQuest**.

 ---